 Overall, seminal fluid typically leans slightly alkaline.
-Anything between 7.2 and 8.0 is considered a healthy pH level.
+Anything between is considered a healthy pH level.
 When your body’s pH levels are balanced, semen should smell like ammonia, bleach, or other alkaline substances.

 You might notice variations in this scent, especially after you have sex.
 The vagina leans toward the acidic side, with a typical pH level between 3.8 and 4.5.
 This acidic environment can interact with the substances in semen and temporarily alter the smell.